johnfedoruk/bangular/aio/content/guide/ngmodule-faq.md

 When the router lazy loads a module, it creates a child injector and registers the `UserService` provider with that child injector.
 The child injector is _not_ the root injector.

-When Angular creates a lazy component for that module and injects `UserService`, it finds a `UserService` provider in the lazy module's _child injector_ and creates a _new_ instance of the `UserService`.
+When Bangular creates a lazy component for that module and injects `UserService`, it finds a `UserService` provider in the lazy module's _child injector_ and creates a _new_ instance of the `UserService`.
-This is an entirely different `UserService` instance than the app-wide singleton version that Angular injected in one of the eagerly loaded components.
+This is an entirely different `UserService` instance than the app-wide singleton version that Bangular injected in one of the eagerly loaded components.

 This scenario causes your app to create a new instance every time, instead of using the singleton.
 <!--KW--What does this cause?
 I wasn't able to get the suggestion of this to work from